-How to easily Create an Ubuntu Live Bootable USB with persistence from a running Live CD.
-In the following segment I show you how to use the Official Startup Disk Creator, created by the Ubuntu team to put Ubuntu on a USB Flash Drive.
+How to easily Create an Ubuntu Bootable USB with persistence from a running Live CD.
+In the following segment I show you how to use the Official Startup Disk Creator, made by the Ubuntu team to put Ubuntu on a USB Flash Drive.
 Ubuntu's Casper Persistent feature can also be used for saving and restoring changes on subsequent boots.
-Ubuntu is a very popular Open Source Linux distribution created by Canonical Ltd. It is originally based upon and derived from Debian.
+Ubuntu is a very popular Open Source Linux distribution created by Canonical Ltd. It was originally based upon and derived from Debian.
 As such, it continues to share many of the same upstream roots.

-Distribution Home Page: Ubuntu
+Distribution Home Page: Project Page

 Offers a Persistent Feature: Yes

-- A computer with a functional CD/DVD Drive
+- Computer with a CD/DVD Drive

-- An Ubuntu Live CD (up and running)
+- Ubuntu Live CD (up and running)

-Create an Ubuntu Bootable USB from CD
+How to Create an Ubuntu Bootable USB from Live CD

 Note: You will need to Back up ALL data from your Flash Drive before proceeding!